Unit 1: Who Owns Your Face?

 Lesson Overview

-In this lesson, students build on their work in Lesson 3 by considering the full text of both the poster and the article Street-Level Surveillance.
+In this lesson, students build on their work in Lesson 3 by considering the full text of both the and the article Street-Level Surveillance.
 Students deepening their consideration of the various use cases of FRT by taking into further consideration the benefits and any privacy concerns.
 Students use their learning to formulate additional technical claims with reasoning and evidence that they will add to the zine / brochure they began building in lesson 2.

 Nota Bene